 Informal Q&A session where you can ask me about my books, where I get my inspirations, and any other questions you might have about life as a writer.

 Presentation plus Q&A for large or small group settings.
-A look at the "failures" and bumps along the path to publication made me a stronger writer, and why giving up was never an option.
+A look at the failures and bumps along the path to publication that made me a stronger writer.
+I talk about the ways my biggest successes were only possible because I failed first, and why giving up is never an option.

 Need help writing a query letter that will catch an agent's attention?
 An elevator pitch for when you meet your dream agent at a conference?
 Or a Twitter pitch that will stand out in a crowded hashtag?
 As a three-time Pitch Wars mentor and a Literary Cupid for the recent #PitMatch Twitter party, I've had a lot of experience with query letters and short pitches that work.
 I'll share some tips for making your pitch pop and share real-life examples of pitches that work.
 If desired, participants may submit their pitches prior to the class for critique.
 I'll go over as many as time will allow.